gustfrontar/wrfutil_hydra/wrfutilV3.1/README.md

 Under the "conf" folder you will find subfolders containing configuration files templates.

-Copy or modify one of these templates according to your environment and your experiment settings.
+Copy or modify one of these templates according to your environment.

 config.env -> contains the experiment name and the location of the "tar" files containing the compiled code.